With gift-giving season quickly approaching, I thought it would be a great time to host a Slush hat KAL!

 How (aka “The Rules”)

-- Sign up for the KAL (even if you’ve already signed up for my newsletter and received the pattern, you’ll need to sign up for the KAL specifically by clicking the link above).
+Sign up for the KAL signups are now closed (even if you’ve already signed up for my newsletter and received the pattern, you’ll need to sign up for the KAL specifically by clicking the link above).

 - Select your yarn.
 In general, one skein of super bulky weight yarn per hat will do (check the pattern for the specific yardage required for each size).
 Dive into your stash, visit your LYS, or support an indie dyer online!